redpanda-data/connect/resources/docs/outputs/list.md

 ## `amqp`

-AMQP is the underlying messaging protocol that is used my RabbitMQ.
-Support is currently rather limited, but more configuration options are on the way.
+AMQP (0.9.1) is the underlying messaging protocol that is used my RabbitMQ.

 ## `fan_out`